endfront/LayJS/doc/spec.markdown

     (iv) done ( function handler executed at the end of the transition ) (v) args ( additional args )

+The type can one of the 3:
+  "linear"
+  "cubic-bezier"
+  "spring"

+The corresponding arguments provided within args are:
+  - "linear", "ease", "ease-in", "ease-out", "ease-in-out": no arguments
+  - "cubic-bezier"
+    - a: float between 0 and 1
+    - b: float between 0 and 1
+    - c: float between 0 and 1
+    - d: float between 0 and 1
+  - "spring"
+    - tension
+    - friction
+    - velocity (default: 0)
+    - threshold (default: 0.001)

 An attribute can be of 2 types: